zentrocdot/ComfyUI-Turtle_Graphics_Demo/README.md

 ## Turtle Graphics Implementations

-Implementations of Turtle Graphics in programming languages are:
+Implementations of Turtle Graphics in programming languages can be found in:

 * Logo
 * Python